byterubpay/byterub-site/_posts/2018-09-24-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-09-24.md

 **\<sarang>** and participation
 **\<sarang>** and that reputation is basically all internal to the project
 **\<endogenic>** i mean no legal status
-**\<rehrar>** this arm of Monero is honestly the one that would be under the most scrutiny apart from the coding, so I think it's quite important
+**\<rehrar>** this arm of ByteRub is honestly the one that would be under the most scrutiny apart from the coding, so I think it's quite important
 **\<IsthmusCrypto>** (that reminds me, I will be uploading meeting notes once I get a break from a current metaphorical tsunami at work)
-**\<endogenic>** historically, the community has either hired Noethers directly or the Noethers have published something for monero that the rest of the Noethers agree on .. is that incorrect anywhere?
+**\<endogenic>** historically, the community has either hired Noethers directly or the Noethers have published something for byterub that the rest of the Noethers agree on .. is that incorrect anywhere?
 **\<endogenic>** i would have to speak to an attorney or two about legal status, copyright, etc
 **\<suraeNoether>** endogenic: no, I had almost zero interaction with shen regarding ringct. :P MRL is even more headless than your description
-**\<sarang>** At the very least, we have no formal guidelines for putting "Monero Research Lab" as a title/tagline
+**\<sarang>** At the very least, we have no formal guidelines for putting "ByteRub Research Lab" as a title/tagline
 **\<endogenic>** yeah but who published his paper on MRL
 **\<suraeNoether>** i dunno, fluffypony?
 **\<sarang>** It just really hasn't been tested by anyone